JetBrains/Qodana/topics/dotnet.md

 ## Extend the configuration
 {id="dotnet-extend-configuration"}

-<link-summary>Using various features and techniques provided by %product%, you can extend its basic configuration.</link-summary>
+<link-summary>Using various features and approaches provided by %product%, you can extend its basic configuration.</link-summary>

 ### Adjusting the scope of analysis